PrathaJain02/Gateway-Distriparks-LBO-Model/README.md

 Built a Leveraged Buyout (LBO) model to evaluate the acquisition of Gateway Distriparks Ltd. using a combination of debt and sponsor equity financing.

-The model assesses transaction feasibility, debt repayment capacity, cash flow generation, and investor returns through Money-on-Cash (MoC) and Internal Rate of Return (IRR) analysis.
+The model assesses transaction feasibility, debt repayment capacity, cash flow generation, and investor returns through Money-on-Money (MoM) and Internal Rate of Return (IRR) analysis.

 ---